RGK73/python-challenge/README.md

 ## Background

-In this work, I created Python scripts for analyzing the financial records of PyBank and the election result of PyPoll.
+In this work, I have created Python scripts for analyzing the financial records of PyBank and the election result of PyPoll.

 ## PyBank